rspamd/rspamd.com/doc/modules/antivirus.md

 ## SAVAPI specific details

-The default SAVAPI configuration has a listening unix socket.
-You should change this to a TCP socket.
-The option "ListenAddress" in savapi.conf shows some examples.
-Per default this module expects the socket at 127.0.0.1:4444.
-You can change this by setting it in the "servers" variable as seen above.
+The default configuration for SAVAPI uses a listening unix socket.
+However, it is recommended to change this to a TCP socket for better security and reliability.
+The `ListenAddress` option in savapi.conf provides examples on how to do this.
+By default, the module expects the socket to be located at 127.0.0.1:4444, but this can be changed by setting it in the `servers` variable.

-You also need to set the "product_id" that should match with the id for your HBEDV.key file.
-If you leave this, the default value is "0" and checking will fail with a log message that the given id was invalid.
+Additionally, it is important to set the `product_id` to match the id for your HBEDV.key file.
+Failure to do so will result in a log message indicating that the given id was invalid.

 ## Kaspersky specific

-You might want to use `clamav` socket to scan data.
-Since it is a Unix socket, you can only use it for local scan.
+In terms of Kaspersky specific configurations, it is possible to use the `clamav` socket for data scanning.
+However, it should be noted that it is a unix socket and can only be used for local scans.
 It is also important that Rspamd should be able to write into Kaspersky Unix socket.
 For example, you can add Rspamd user (`_rspamd` on Linux most likely) into `klusers` group: `usermod -G klusers _rspamd` in Linux.
 Rspamd will also write data into some intermediate files that are normally placed in `/tmp` folder.

 ~~~ucl
 # local.d/antivirus.conf